AlexParamonov/save_queue/README.md

 There are specs for them:

-    ValidQueue
+    QueueWithValidation
+      is empty
+        should be valid
+        #save
+          should be true
+        #save!
+          should not raise Exception
       contains valid objects
         #save
+          should be true
+          should save all elements
+        #save!
+          should not raise Exception
-          should save all of them
+          should save all elements
+        #valid?
+          should be true
           should not has any errors
-        #save!
-          should save all of them
+        #validate!
           should not raise any exception
           should not has any errors
       contains invalid objects
+        behaves like queue with invalid objects
           #save
+            should be false
+            should not save elements
+          #save!
+            should raise SaveQueue::FailedValidationError
-          should not save them
+            should not save elements
+          #valid?
+            should be false
             should set errors
+          #validate!
+            should raise SaveQueue::FailedValidationError exception
+            should set errors
+      contains mix of valid and invalid objects
+        #save should call #valid?
+        #save! should call #validate!
+        behaves like queue with invalid objects
+          #save
+            should be false
+            should not save elements
           #save!
+            should raise SaveQueue::FailedValidationError
-          should not save them
+            should not save elements
+          #valid?
+            should be false
+            should set errors
+          #validate!
             should raise SaveQueue::FailedValidationError exception
             should set errors

 Also you got more error hangling options: